-- 1. Make a list of everyone that you know.
-Write down family, friends, supervisors, neighbors, co-workers, colleagues, teachers, etc. - 2.
-Make a list of people you want to know.
-Think of people who can provide valuable information about the kind of job you want. - 3.
-Initiate communication via e-mail or letter.
+- 1 Make a list of everyone that you know.
+Write down family, friends, supervisors, neighbors, co-workers, colleagues, teachers, etc. - 2 Make a list of people you want to know.
+Think of people who can provide valuable information about the kind of job you want. - 3 Initiate communication via e-mail.
 This is especially important with new contacts and those with whom you may not have talked in awhile.
-Give contacts time to respond (few days for e-mail and couple weeks for mail) then follow up with a phone call. - 4.
-Set up informational interviews.
+Give contacts time to respond then follow up with a phone call. - 4 Set up informational interviews.
 When e-mailing, sending letters, and making phone calls, set up a convenient time for you and the contact to talk.
-See sample questions down below. - 5.
-Keep records.
+See sample questions down below.

+- 5 Keep records & follow on LinkedIn.
 For future reference, jot down notes including names, companies, and conversation details.
-Maintain contact with these people or you will lose valuable links and credibility. - 6.
-Always follow up!
-Regardless of the helpfulness of responses, it is professional etiquette to respond and follow up to all correspondences. - 7.
-Ask for referrals.
+Maintain contact with these people or you will lose valuable links and credibility. - 6 Always follow up!
+Regardless of the helpfulness of responses, it is professional etiquette to respond and follow up to all correspondences. - Ask for referrals.
 Don't be afraid to ask, ""Is there someone else you know of that I may contact who might tell me more about this area of work?
-May I mention that you were the one who referred me?" - 8.
-Always reciprocate.
+May I mention that you were the one who referred me?" - 8 Always reciprocate.
 When you ask others for help, be prepared to return the favor.
 Keep supporters informed about your progress and successes.